ashrafulatif/food-recipe-app-practical-assessment/README.md

    - Search for recipes from the homepage or the all recipes page.

 7. **Pagination:**

    - Recipes are shown in pages, so you don't have to scroll forever.
+6 recipe will show per page.

+8. **Footer:**
+   - Added basic Footer.

 ### Non-Technical Features